jsonMartin/readwise-mirror/README.md

 Currently, the following limitations apply to deduplication:

 - Readwise items with the exact same title will be detected, the first one in the export will be used to write to your vault
-- In order to make sure all your files can be deduplicated, you have to run a full sync, meaning any changes you made to your local files will be lost
+- To start using deduplication, you have to run a full sync to make sure all your files have the deduplication frontmatter property and can thus be deduplicated.
+This means any changes you made to your local files will be lost (this is not a new behaviour though, but you should be aware of it)